Northern Ireland – Guided Walking Tour – 8 Days

 Guided Walking Tour – Northern Ireland

-This 8-day guided walking tour will take you from the Irish Lake District of Fermanagh and the Marble Arch Caves Global Geo Park, through the Mid-Ulster heartland of Northern Ireland to Seamus Heaney Country and the Sperrin Mountains.
+This 8-day guided walking tour of Northern Ireland will take you from the Irish Lake District of Fermanagh and the Marble Arch Caves Global Geo Park, through the Mid-Ulster heartland of Northern Ireland to Seamus Heaney Country and the Sperrin Mountains.
 Then travelling further north we will visit the UNESCO World Heritage Site of the Giants Causeway as we explore the majestic Causeway Coast and then travelling south via Belfast to St. Patricks Country on the shores of Strangford Lough.
 Finally, we travel to the Kingdom of Mourne and the fabled Mountains of Mourne where the mountains rise from sea to sky.

 Tour Pricing & Dates

 |8 Day Tour||€ 1 049 per person sharing